goto-eof/telemetry-workloan-test/README.md

 ### Opinion on tests
 Rust applications seams that has a better results (rust allows to have a bigger workloan), at the second place we have the Java application and finally the TypeScript application.
-Furthermore the memory usage of rust applciations is lower thant the others (1.5Mb vs abouat 1Gb of java application).
+Furthermore the memory usage of rust applciations is lower thant the others (1.5Mb vs about 1Gb of java application).
 So that, rust rocks!
 ![stats](stats.png)

 ### Moreover